 But there’s a better strategy: one that will help you reduce your stress, find your best-fit campus, and put you on the road to success.
 Do those benefits sound good to you?
 Read on.

-Empowerly has developed a searchable and sortable tool, called the School List Builder, to help students and parents around the world figure out which colleges match their profile.
+Empowerly has developed a searchable and sortable tool called the School List Builder.
+This tool helps students and parents around the world figure out which colleges match their profile.
 In this article, we will review tips on making a college list, variables to be looking out for, and sample use cases.
+Researching your college list data is a smart choice.

 Tips on the College List

-Every applicant should have at least two schools that they consider as “safe” (where they believe that they have an 80% or greater chance of acceptance).
-These schools are usually local universities with high acceptance rates, where a student knows they could attend as a backup case scenario.
+Every applicant should have at least two schools that they consider as “safe.”
+Though no school is guaranteed, students can feel more confident where they believe that they have an 80% or greater chance of acceptance.
+These schools are usually local universities with high acceptance rates.
+Often, a student knows they could attend as a backup case scenario.
 Note that these schools will be different for every student.

 It’s also important to remember that no school will offer a 100% chance of admission, and that a motivated student can make the most of any school you attend.
 Safety schools should still offer you a meaningful, accessible start for college and beyond.